-You can also see this guideline in the NICE pathway on type 2 diabetes in adults.
+You can see everything NICE says on type 2 diabetes in the NICE Pathway on type 2 diabetes in adults.

 To find out what NICE has said on topics related to this guideline, see our web page on diabetes and other endocrinal, nutritional and metabolic conditions.